 Divide your cost of the original shares owned by the total number of shares held after the stock dividend.
 This is your accounting of the new basis per share.
 For example, if those initial 500 shares cost you $6 each, the total cost of the original shares would be 500 x $6 = $3,000.
 Now that you own 600 shares, your cost basis is $3,000 / 600 = $5 per share.

 Multiply the new basis per share by the number of shares when reporting a sale of any stock, regardless of selling originally held shares or stock dividends.
 This results in accounting for the basis of both stock dividends and original shares.
 For example, if you now sell 10o of your shares after the stock dividend, their total cost basis will be $5 * 100 = $500.
 These calculation methods can be used in virtually all similar scenarios, irrespective of how many shares you have in your possession at any given time.

-If you inherited the original stock shares, your basis is normally the value on the date of death for the person who bequeathed it.
+- If you inherited the original stock shares, your basis is normally the value on the date of death for the person who bequeathed it.

-The basis of taxable stock dividends is the fair market value of the shares on the date received.
+- The basis of taxable stock dividends is the fair market value of the shares on the date received.
 Stock dividends are taxable if you or any other shareholder received cash or preferred stock while others received common stock.